tysunqua/Markov-Switching-Scalping-Strategy/README.md

 # Related Work (Background)

-Many academic studies and industry reports have explored quantitative trading strategies using technical indicators such as moving averages, ATR, and RSI.
-Prior work shows that dynamic position sizing—where trade sizes adapt to market volatility and signal strength—can improve risk-adjusted returns.

-**Prerequisite Reading:**
-- *Quantitative Trading* by Ernest P. Chan
-- *Algorithmic Trading: Winning Strategies and Their Rationale* by Ernie Chan
-- Research on dynamic risk management and position sizing techniques.
+Ang, A., & Timmermann, A. (2012).
+Regime Changes and Financial Markets.
+Annual Review of Financial Economics, 4(1), 313–337.
+➔ A comprehensive review of how regime-switching models are applied in finance to explain volatility, returns, and asset allocation strategies.

+Lo, A. W., & MacKinlay, A. C. (1997).
+The Econometrics of Financial Markets.
+Princeton University Press.
+➔ This textbook discusses technical indicators, momentum strategies, and econometric models applied to trading — including empirical performance under changing market conditions.

+Moskowitz, T. J., Ooi, Y. H., & Pedersen, L. H. (2012).
+Time Series Momentum.
+Journal of Financial Economics, 104(2), 228–250.
+➔ Empirical evidence supporting the success of momentum strategies, particularly in assets showing strong trend persistence during high volatility periods.

+S&P Dow Jones Indices.
+(2021).
+Understanding Mean Reversion in Volatility.
+➔ A white paper discussing how volatility tends to mean revert, and how strategies can exploit low-volatility environments for short-term mean-reversion opportunities.
 ---

 ## Trading (Algorithm) Hypotheses

-The core hypothesis of this strategy is that combining technical indicators (ATR, RSI, SMA) and momentum signal in VN30F1M data and VN30 data (since VN30 and VN30F1M is highly correlated) with dynamic position sizing can produce consistent, profitable trading signals.
-By scaling into positions based on volatility and signal strength, and applying robust risk controls (stop-losses, take-profits, partial exits, and trailing stops), the strategy aims to capture market opportunities while limiting downside risk.

-*Step 1 of the Nine-Step: Formulate the hypothesis that adaptive position sizing and risk management yield superior performance compared to fixed sizing methods.*
+The design of this trading algorithm is based on the following core hypotheses:

+Market volatility exhibits regime-switching behavior.
+(Using 5 minutes timeframe for less noise and clearer regime) The VN30F futures market alternates between distinguishable high-volatility and low-volatility states.
+These regimes can be dynamically identified using a Markov Switching Model, allowing the trading strategy to adapt in real-time.

+Different market regimes favor different trading styles.

+In high volatility, price movements are more likely to persist in their direction, favoring momentum-based strategies that ride strong trends.

+In low volatility, prices tend to oscillate around a mean value, favoring mean reversion strategies that exploit temporary price extremes.

+Technical indicators can effectively capture regime-specific opportunities.
+A carefully selected set of technical indicators—such as ADX, MACD, Bollinger Bands, Stochastic Oscillator, and Williams %R—can provide statistically significant signals for both trend continuation and mean reversion, when interpreted in the context of the prevailing volatility regime.

+Volume dynamics enhance signal validity.
+Volume-based indicators, such as On-Balance Volume and relative volume surges, add valuable information about market participation and conviction, improving the accuracy of momentum breakouts and mean reversion points.

+Short-term intraday strategies can benefit from volatility-aware adaptation.
+On a 1-minute timeframe, rapid shifts between trending and ranging conditions make regime awareness particularly critical.
+A static strategy is likely to underperform compared to a dynamic, volatility-responsive system.
 ---

 # Data

 ## Data Source
-- Historical market data including OHLC (Open, High, Low, Close) prices, trading volumes (from Algotrade database), and VN30 index values (from SSI fast connect data API).
+- Historical market data including OHLC (Open, High, Low, Close) prices, trading volumes (from SSI fast connect data API).
 More detail of SSI API can be found [here](https://guide.ssi.com.vn/ssi-products/)
 - Data is sourced from reliable financial providers and stored in CSV format.

 ## Data Type
 - Time series data
-- Price and volume information
+- Price and volume information (1 minute timeframe and 5 minutes timeframe)
-- Computed technical indicators (SMA, ATR, RSI)
+- Computed technical indicators (SMA, ATR, RSI, ADX,...)

 ## Data Period
-- **In-Sample:** e.g., January 2023 to December 2023
+- **In-Sample:** e.g., January 2020 to December 2023
-- **Out-of-Sample:** e.g., January 2024 to April 2024
+- **Out-of-Sample:** e.g., January 2024 to Now

-## How to Get the Input Data?
-- Input data files are available in the `data` directory of the repository.
-- Additional data may be acquired via APIs or direct downloads from financial data providers.

-## How to Store the Output Data?
-- Backtest results and performance metrics are stored as CSV files, with filenames indicating whether they are from in-sample or out-of-sample tests.

-## Data Collection
-Data is collected by downloading historical records and, if necessary, using real-time API feeds.
-Pre-processing scripts ensure data is cleaned, aligned, and formatted correctly for subsequent analysis.

-## Get In-Sample and Out-Sample data
-Running main.py in the first part of the file

-*Step 2 of the Nine-Step: Gather and verify all required data for analysis.*

 ---

 ## Data Processing

 Raw data is cleaned and pre-processed to calculate essential technical indicators.
 This step includes:
-- Calculating SMA, ATR, and RSI values.
+- Calculating Technical Analysis Value
 - Merging various data sources (price, volume, and index data).
 - Aligning time series data for accurate analysis.

-*Step 3 of the Nine-Step: Process the raw data to create inputs for the trading algorithm.*

 ---

 # Implementation